oat-sa/taohub-articles/forge/hawai/hawai-authoring.md

 ### Technology

-Because of the requirement of smoothness and the technologies used for the development of the TAO platform we decided to use javascript as main technology.\
+Because of the requirement of smoothness and the technologies used for the development of the TAO platform we decided to use javascript as main technology.<br/>

 In combination with this technology we use :

 -   The framework [jQuery](http://jquery.com/) as main javascript framework;